 When Should You Seek Professional Help?

 If you've tried strength training, more protein, and better sleep for 3-6 months and see no changes, it's time to dig deeper.
+It is worth doing sooner if BMI, waist circumference, glucose, blood pressure or lipids are already in a higher-risk range.
 Possible reasons:

 - Advanced insulin resistance (pre-diabetes)